rust-lang/rust/text/1291-promote-libc.md

 RFC proposes that this crate will have a scope that is defined separately for each platform that it targets.
 The proposals are:

-* Linux (and other unix-like platforms) - the libc, libm, librt, libdl, and libpthread libraries.
+* Linux (and other unix-like platforms) - the libc, libm, librt, libdl, libutil, and libpthread libraries.
 Additional platforms can include libraries whose symbols are found in these libraries on Linux as well.
 * OSX - the common library to link to on this platform is libSystem, but this transitively brings in quite a few dependencies, so this crate will refine what it depends upon from libSystem a little further, specifically: